zachlevy/learning-react/README.md

 # Learning Platform React Front End
-Used for interacting with the api app.
+Used for interacting with the [learning-api](https://github.com/zachlevy/learning-api) api app

 ## Getting Started (Development)
 Untested** If you follow these, update this.